rebelsky/datj/youtube.md

 Instruments
 -----------

-Green Electric
-  : A green, Strat-shaped, electric guitar.
-Not sure the make.

 Guild 12-String
   : Danika's father's Guild Twelve-String, manufactured in 1976 or so.

 Nord Keyboard
   : The Nord Electro 4 portable electric keyboard that Danika often plays in the StageIt shows.

-Stonebridge Custom Guitar
+Stonebridge Guitar
-  : Danika and Jeb both have custom guitars from [Stonebridge
+  : Danika and Jeb both have guitars from [Stonebridge
     guitars](https://www.stonebridgeguitars.com).
 Danika's is dark
     brown with the lyrics "Music is what feeling sounds like" on the fretboard.
-Jebs looks a lot like a fancier Taylor cutaway with really nice decorations on the fretboard..
+Jebs looks a lot like a fancier Taylor cutaway with really nice decorations on the fretboard.
+I had thought they were custom, but Jeb's recent story about them makes that less clear.

+Strat
+  : A green, Strat-shaped, electric guitar.
+I wasn't sure of the make
+    because I didn't see the traditional script "Fender" on the headstock, but Jeb said that it's a Fender at the start of the 2021-01-19 show.
+So it's definitely a Strat.

 Taylor Guitar
-  : The Taylor acoustic/electric cutaways that Jeb and Danika seem to
+  : The Taylor acoustic/electric cutaways that Jeb and Danika played
-    have played for many years.
-Danika also seems to have a Taylor without a cutaway.
+    for many years.
+Danika also seems to have had a Taylor without a cutaway.
+I think Jeb said that he played a 314CE and Danika played a 614CE.
+He may have also played a 414CE.

 Telecaster
   : Jeb's beautiful black [Fender John 5 Signature